FabLabSG/fablab-docs/README.md

 * There are educational institutions in Singapore, that would be keen to develop and deliver digital fabrication training for the community and the general public.

+* There are groups or institutions in Singapore, who would be keen to present their real-life cases of social value, as candidate challenges for the makers community.

 * We should be able to dedicate between 1 to 2 FTE resources to the project.